uv-rust/s3v4/Readme.md

      )
      .map_err(|err| format!("{:?}", err))?;
  ```

- #### Full example
- The following code can be used as is to sign to generate a presigned URL.
+ The following code can be used as is to generate a presigned URL.

  ```rust
  use url;
  fn main() -> Result<(), String> {